Apple iMac 27 2022 - news, rumors, and speculation

 iMac 27 2022 release date

-We have seen some leaks that suggest that an iMac Pro with a 27-inch display could be coming to market in early 2022.
-If that’s true, Apple will probably be announcing it at its March 8 hardware event, as it’s starting to get a bit late to call it “early 2022”.
-However, that’s for an iMac Pro.
+We have seen some leaks that suggest that an iMac Pro with a 27-inch display could be coming to market in early 2022, but it was sadly absent from the lineup announced on the March 8 hardware event.
+It's still likely we will see an iMac 27-inch or iMac Pro released in 2022, alongside either the recently announced M1 Ultra or a new M2 SoC.

 iMac 27 2022 price